THE ANKLE SPRAIN SELF-TREATMENT SERIES:

 How to know whether you've broken your ankle (this article)

-While broken bones sounds like the worst injury you can have, I would also go to A&E if the ankle significantly swells up within 15 to 30 minutes (a possible sign that you've injured something inside the joint) or you suspect that you may have torn a tendon.
+While broken bones sounds like the worst injury you can have, I would also go to A&E if the ankle swells significantly within 15 to 30 minutes (a possible sign that you've injured something inside the joint) or you suspect that you may have torn a tendon.
 It is best to have these injuries evaluated properly as they can have a prolonged healing time compared to ligament or muscle tears.

 The Ottawa Rules have been shown to have a very high sensitivity and a modest specificity to pick up ankle and foot fractures across various populations.
 This means that it is very unlikely that you've a broken your foot or ankle if the rules have a negative finding.

-The Ottawa Rules state that an x-ray of the ankle and/or foot is indicated if:
+The Ottawa Rules state that an X-ray of the ankle and/or foot is indicated if:

 Pain is present in the Malleolar Areas (Zones A and B) or Midfoot (Zone C) combined with pain when you press on one or more of the following: